zowe/zowe-install-packaging/containers/conformance.md

 - [Red Hat Universal Base Image 8 Minimal](https://developers.redhat.com/articles/ubi-faq?redirect_fragment=resources#ubi_details)
 - [Ubuntu](https://hub.docker.com/_/ubuntu)

-The image should be as small as possible.
+The image should contain as few software packages as possible for security, and be as small as possible such as by reducing package count and layers.

 ### Multi-CPU Architecture